Automate and test WebView2 apps with Microsoft Edge WebDriver

 For UWP apps, attach Microsoft Edge WebDriver to WebView2 with Remote Tools

-1. Complete the steps described in Remote debugging UWP apps with Remote Tools for Microsoft Edge.
+1. Do the steps in Remote debugging UWP apps with Remote Tools for Microsoft Edge.

 This WebView2 feature is currently only supported in the Canary preview channel of Microsoft Edge.
-Set the enviroment variable WEBVIEW2_RELEASE_CHANNEL_PREFERENCE=1, to ensure that the WebView2 version is Canary.
-For more information, see Using an environment variable in Test upcoming APIs and features.
+Set the environment variable WEBVIEW2_RELEASE_CHANNEL_PREFERENCE=1, to ensure that the WebView2 version is Canary.
+For more information, see How to set an environment variable in Test upcoming APIs and features.

 Settings for UWP app